Electric Solenoid Valves

 Electric solenoid valve coils may be rated on a range of voltages and duty cycle durations for alternating current (AC) or direct current (DC).
 Generally, AC voltages range from 24 to 600 volts, while DC voltages range from 12 to 24.
 These coils may also be placed inside flameproof and explosion-proof enclosures for hazardous environments.

 Since electric solenoid valves can be operated remotely, they are well-suited to applications such as automatic faucets, automatic irrigation sprinklers and pneumatic and hydraulic systems.
 They can also be used to control cylinders, fluid power motors or larger industrial valves.
-In addition to industrial uses, electric solenoid valves can be used for activities like beer brewing and hydroponics.
+In addition to industrial uses, these solenoid valves can be used for activities like beer brewing and hydroponics.

 Because of its automatic features, these valves are widely used and have many more applications than just the few listed here.
 They serve both the at-home hobbyist, the big-name manufacturing companies and everyone in between.